QComputingSoftware/pypi-qiskit-connector/README.md

 <br><br>
 By eliminating manual configurations and connection complexities, Qiskit Connector empowers developers to reduce onboarding time, minimize human error, and accelerate quantum solution delivery.
 The tool is especially valuable for production-grade quantum development where agility, repeatability, and secure backend access are critical.
 Whether working in research environments, building enterprise-grade quantum solutions, or designing novel quantum algorithms, developers can now concentrate on high-value tasks without being slowed down by infrastructure setup challenges.
 <br><br>
-This package performs the following:
+⚛️This package performs the following:
 - Loads environment variables from config file (e.g. `.env` if you are local) or load it remotely(depending on detection) to configure your IBM Quantum account plan and make the `backend` object available within your quantum application code for reuse in real-time.
 - Detects your active plan (Open, Standard, Premium, Dedicated) and sets up the correct channel/instance.
 - It has (`qiskit_smart`) to establish connectivity, then to verify QPU resources using (`qpu_verify`), and retrieve a ready-to-use backend using (`connector()`).
 Presents you with the least-busy backend QPU to run your quantum application code in realtime.